I am thoroughly impressed with Henry Cavill’s physical condition for the Man of Steel film.

 The most notable of all is his shoulder to waist ratio.
 This requires you to build a big upper chest, wide back, round shoulders and maintain sub 10% body fat.
 Adding muscle to these areas alone will make the most profound difference to your physique.
 After that, it’s just a matter of keeping everything else balanced and proportionate.

 Keeping the body fat low provides many perks.
-These include – increased muscle definition and separation, chiseled facial features and taut waist.
+These include – increased muscle definition and separation, chiseled facial features and a taut waist.
 All of these qualities give you a breath taking presence when combined with some solid muscle mass.
 This is exactly what the Kinobody Superhero physique is all about.
 Now lets break all of these down and show you the fastest ways to achieve each individual attribute

 1. You Need To Have A Wide Back